Our Board of Directors

 Linda Lorimer3 3/3 2/2 1/1

-4. Graeme Pitkethly was unable to attend one Board meeting due to a pre-existing commitment.
-He reviewed the papers and provided his perspectives to the Chair prior to the meeting.
+6. Lincoln Wallen was unable to attend the Board meeting on 9 and 10 October 2024 due to unforeseen personal circumstances.
+He reviewed the papers and provided his perspectives to the Chair outside the meeting.

 roles and responsibilities